sgmurphy/wordpress-plugins/use-any-font/readme.txt

 = Which font format does plugin accepts and the font size ? =

-Currently, ttf, otf, woff font format are accepted but you only need to upload font in 1 format other needed formats to work in all browser are auto generated by our font convertor.
-Font file upto 25MB is acceptable.
-However, we suggest you to use smaller ones as far as possible.
-The font file size directly affects your site load time.
+Currently, we accept ttf, otf, woff, and woff2 font formats, but you only need to upload the font in one format; other necessary formats for browser compatibility are automatically generated by our font converter.
+Font files up to 25MB are acceptable.
+However, we recommend using smaller ones whenever possible, as the font file size directly affects your site's load time.

 = From where can i get the font files ? =